-Who can you learn from, laugh with and count on?
+So it’s worth paying attention to.
+Who can you learn from, laugh with, count on?

 Today people are in such a rush.
-They don’t take the time to develop strong ties; and that loss is huge.
+They don’t take the time to develop strong ties and that loss is huge.

 So here’s a shout-out to my close friends.
-I couldn’t, and wouldn’t want to, do it without you!!
+I couldn’t, and wouldn’t want to do it without you!!